 Before Pam Pack, Ashley Cracroft, and Danny Parker showed up, Christina Natal took me to the Torpedo Tubes and we both stared up at two cracks.
 The colors, the sizes of the roofs, and the shape of the cracks all blew me away.
-The view of them both was breathtaking and I immediately understood why Christina loved this place so much.
+I immediately understood why Christina loved this place so much.
 Explaining that these were cracks she’s dreamed of climbing since she first laid eyes on them, I knew she wanted to lead both of them.

-Besides, who else will be a fat kid, drink coffee on our stoop for hours and hours, encourage binge eating pizza and cake, AND climb offwidths with me?
+Besides, who else will be a fat kid, drink coffee on our stoop for hours and hours, encourage binge eating pizza before cake, AND climb offwidths with me?

 And so we stood in front of the Tubes and she worked through the beta on the right (and I thrutched up the left) and we got to the top and at the end of the day, we enjoyed a really spectacular view together.
 And that’s what it’s all about.

 Vedauwoo is going to take a little bit of grit.
 It’s going to take a little bit of soul searching.
 It might take a little bit of blood and skin, too.
 But there are s’mores and psyched friends, and at the end of the day, my dog doesn’t care if I can flail up a 5.9+ wide crack or not.
 If Shooter doesn’t care, I don’t care either.

 Every day that I tell myself I’m going to go back to Colorado, I wait until the next morning to make a conscious decision to stay and try something that doesn’t come easily to me.
 People don’t climb offwidths because they don’t like them—some choose not to because there’s that thought inside of them, suggesting that they might not be able to get to the top.
 Every morning, I convince myself to stay because I honestly just want to know if I can make it to the top…but if that doesn’t happen, that’s okay too.